KurtSanders/STAmbientWeather/README.md

 		- debugVerbose
 		- infoVerbose	bool
 		-  Weather Underground API Calls
+5. If you have Ambient remote temperature/hydro sensors attached to your ambient weather network station, you will be presented with a "remote sensor" screen in which you **must provide** a short descriptive name for each using only alpha or numeric characters.
+The remote sensors will be numbered on the screen according to their dip switch setting.
-5. Display the new SmartThings Tile in your ST Mobile Client
+6. Display the new SmartThings Tile in your ST Mobile Client

 ## ActionTiles™ and STAmbientWeather V3
 * Only a subset of Ambient weather attributes can be viewed from [ActionTiles™](https://www.actiontiles.com/).
 Per ActionTiles™ website, ActionTiles™ **only** [supports Things](https://support.actiontiles.com/knowledge-bases/8/articles/3556-compatible-smartthings-capabilities-device-type-abstractions) that are fully compliant with a standard Capability (device type abstraction) as defined by SmartThings Capabilities.